 Business visas in the UK

-If you are looking to come and start a business in the UK or pursue a business idea, there are a number of Tier 1 work visas you can apply for:
+If you’re looking to start a business in the UK, there are a number of Tier 1 work visas:

 - Entrepreneur visa UK – if you have at least £50,000 of investment funds and want to set up a business in the UK